Don't forget to bookmark my site - http://guy.distaffen.com

 Stu Cook, N6FUP

 Every spring, my brother and I used to the Rochester HamFest at the Barnard Carnival Grounds in Rochester, NY.
+Originally, it was at the Monroe County Fairgrounds in Henrietta.
 We liked to check out the new ham radio equipment, the deals at the flea market and learn the latest news and information going on in Amateur Radio.

 The last few years the HamFest has been getting smaller, with fewer vendors.
 I guess this is a nationwide trend.